Online Presence Policy

 Copyright

-Account administrators are strongly encouraged to connect with Strategic Communications for guidance on sourcing images, using/creating graphics, etc.
+Account moderators are strongly encouraged to connect with Strategic Communications for guidance on sourcing images, using/creating graphics, etc.

 Emergency & Crisis Situations

-In an emergency or crisis situation, if the College’s official accounts post a message it may be shared on other College connected accounts.
-If a situation occurs and is not posted to the College’s main accounts, account administrators should refrain from posting or responding to questions.
-If a response is needed, clearance from Strategic Communications must be obtained prior to posting.
+In an emergency or crisis situation, if the College’s official accounts post a message, it may be shared on other College-connected accounts.
+If a situation occurs and is not posted to the College’s main accounts, account moderators should refrain from posting or responding to questions.
+If a response is required, clearance from Strategic Communications must be obtained before posting.

-Mental health and security matters such as suicide threats, shootings, and bombings are taken seriously.
-All such cases are reported to the appropriate internal teams and local authorities immediately.
-If you see something, do something.
+Mental health and security matters, such as suicide threats, shootings, and bombings, are taken seriously.
+All such cases must be reported to the appropriate internal teams and local authorities immediately.

 Photo Release